-It is possible to eat any food with Type 1 diabetes.
+It is possible to eat any food with Type 1 Diabetes.
 But this practice means that only one in ten people manage to get the balance of insulin and carbs just right.
 It is such a particular skill that nine out of ten people are failing to meet the current guideline target.
-With such a low level of achievement, something must be wrong.
-We surely can’t go on accepting 10% success without offering low carb as an option for management when we know that it improves control?
+With such a low level of achievement, something must change.
+Take a look at the table, which is from a recent National Diabetes Audit report for England and Wales.

-Insulin has to be injected into the body to replace its inability to produce insulin.
-In essence, Type 1 diabetes is a hormone replacement therapy requiring insulin.
+In Type 1 Diabetes Insulin has to be injected into the body to replace its inability to produce insulin.
+In essence, Type 1 Diabetes is a hormone replacement therapy requiring insulin.
 Insulin has many actions in the body, but perhaps the most crucial is to control blood glucose.
-Any dietary carbs will produce glucose.
+All dietary carbs will produce glucose.
 It doesn’t matter if they are from sugary sweets or healthy whole grains.
 They are absorbed into the body as glucose.
 And insulin is needed to control the glucose rise that happens when we eat carbs.

-One piece of good news for people with Type 1 is that dietary carbohydrates are non-essential nutrients.
-Reducing carbs does not affect the nutrient value of the diet, but it does lead to an improvement of diabetes control with improved health and well-being in both the short and long term.
+Reducing carbs does not affect the nutrient value of the diet, but it does lead to an improvement of diabetes control with improved health and well being in the short and long term.
 More dietary carbs mean more insulin; fewer dietary carbs means less insulin.
 But zero dietary carbs, which is very difficult, does not mean zero insulin.
 People with Type 1 have to inject insulin because the body needs it for other metabolic processes.
 The body also makes carbs ‘in-house’ as required, so insulin is necessary for that too.
 Low carb in Type 1 isn’t about stopping insulin; it is about minimising insulin to make Type 1 easier and safer to control.
-The phrase ‘as much insulin as needed but as little as possible’ sums this up nicely
+The phrase ‘as much insulin as needed but as little as possible’ sums this up nicely.